-Upon making an eligibility determination, the PHA must provide the family a notice of VAWA rights as well as the HUD VAWA self-certification form (form HUD-50066) in accordance with the Violence against Women Act of 2013, and as outlined in 16-VII.C.
-The notice and self-certification form must accompany the written notification of eligibility determination.
+Upon making an eligibility determination, the PHA must provide the family a notice of VAWA rights (form HUD-5380) as well as the HUD VAWA self-certification form (form HUD-5382) in accordance with the Violence against Women Act of 2013, and as outlined in 16-VII.C, at the time the applicant is provided assistance or at the time the applicant is denied assistance.
+Theis notice and self-certification form must be provided in both of the following instances and accompany the written notification of eligibility determination.
 This notice must be provided in both of the following instances: (1) when a family is notified of its eligibility; or (2) when a family is notified of its ineligibility.

-Exhibit 4-1: Local Preferences (Board Resolution 14-07
+Exhibit 4-1: Local Preferences